tcwilkinson/caa2015/ideas.md

 There are examples for Archaeology - Note: I speak mostly of R because it's one of the software I know the best -
     - David L. Carlson: An R Companion to Quantifying Archaeology by Stephen Shennan.
        It's a comment with code of the work of Shennan that make easier to access the knowledge of Shennan.
 Most importantly it allow then to modulate the code to use it quickly for your own research question
-    - Quantitative Archaeology from the Wiki at isoa.
-This is exactly the same, with explanation of books and code for archaeologist with the possibility of reuse and modulation.
+    - Quantitative Archaeology from the  wiki at iosa.it.
+This is exactly the same principle, with explanation of books and code for archaeologist with the possibility of reuse and modulation.

-In Pedagogical term Reproducibility is a big help to approach different knowledge, and this practice fit perfectly in DIY-workflow, probably the standard in archaeology.
-In this case, availability of code  and comment makes learning of statistic for archaeologist more experimental.
+In Pedagogical term reproducibility is a big help to approach different knowledge, and this practice fit perfectly in DIY-workflows, probably the standard in archaeology.
+In this case, availability of code  and comment makes learning of statistic for archaeologists more experimental.
 Even if the learning curve is steep it's not a wall.
 FS in archaeology should be more often stressed as a paradigmatic pedagogical object.
 I think there is a lot of advocacy, that should be done with this line of argumentation for spreading the use of FS.

 Now I will move to my second point on the challenge provided by FS: that is blurring borders.